 Besides Matthew, Dazed and Confused is known for debuts from other great actors like Ben Affleck, Milla Jovovich, and Renee Zellweger.

-Amistad is a historical drama based on actual events.
-Set in 1839, it follows a group of African slaves on their way to America on board a slave ship named La Amistad.
+Set in 1839, Amistad follows a group of African slaves on their way to America on board a slave ship named La Amistad.
 Amid horrendous conditions and being subjected to torture, a slave (played by Djimon Hounsou) leads a successful uprising.
 The ship eventually gets captured, and it's up to lawyer Roger Sherman Baldwin, played by Matthew McConaughey, to save the Africans from execution.

-Matthew's Performance: McConaughey delivers an understated but passionate performance that stays with you after the movie.
+Matthew's Performance: McConaughey delivers an understated, passionate performance here.
 It reminds us that an outstanding performance does not have to be over the top, even in an emotionally charged film such as Amistad.
 Matthew manages to carve his own space in a film filled with other talented actors like Djimon Hounsou, Anthony Hopkins, and Morgan Freeman.

 Awards and Recognition: Amistad has a rating of 73% on Rotten Tomatoes with an average score of 7.3/10 on IMDb.
 It was nominated for one Academy Award for Best Original Score (John Williams).